 - organic solar cells, and

-- surface modifications for applications in Organic Electronics.
+- surface modifications for applications in organic electronics.

 Our main experimental tools are advanced electron microscopy and scanning probe microscopy and combinations thereof.
-You can find details under methods.
+You can find further details under methods.

 Our activities in the field of doped organic semiconductors are funded by the Federal Ministry of Education and Research (BMBF) within the project InterPhase (FKZ 13N13656).